kmfaizullah/VisualTracker/README.md

 6. react classnames <h6> `npm install classnames --save` </h6>

 ### Run this project
-To run this project, firt install node.js in your machine.
+To run this project, first install node.js in your machine.
 Then, create a folder containing any name for this application.
 After that, go inside this folder and open terminal.
 Then create react app by executing `npx create-react-app ./` command.
 Download this repository.
 Install all above mentioned requirements.
 Extract the dowloaded file and replace the src folder of your created react app by the downloaded src folder.
-Finally execute the `npm start` command and that will start the application in your browser in [http://localhost:3000](http://localhost:3000).
+Finally, execute the `npm start` command and that will start the application in your browser in [http://localhost:3000](http://localhost:3000).
 <h4>  </h4>